Infinite quantum signal processing: Introduction

 \subsection{Background}

 The study of the representation of polynomials has a long history, with rich applications in a diverse range of fields.
 It is therefore exciting that a new way of representing polynomials, called quantum signal processing\footnote{The term ``signal processing'' is due to an analogy to digital filter designs on classical computers.} (QSP)~\cite{LowChuang2017,GilyenSuLowEtAl2019}, has emerged recently in the context of quantum computation.
 The motivation for this development can be seen as follows.
 For simplicity let $H\in\CC^{N\times N}$ be a Hermitian matrix with all eigenvalues in the interval $[-1,1]$, and let $f\in\RR[x]$ be a real scalar polynomial of degree $d$.
-We would like to evaluate the matrix polynomial $f(H)$ using a quantum computer.
-An inherit difficulty of this task is that a quantum algorithm is given by the product of a sequence of unitary matrices, but in general neither $H$ nor $f(H)$ is unitary.
+We would like to efficiently encode a matrix polynomial $f(H)$ using a unitary matrix that can be efficiently implemented on a quantum computer.
+An inherent difficulty of this task is that a quantum algorithm is given by the product of a sequence of unitary matrices, but in general neither $H$ nor $f(H)$ is unitary.
 In an extreme scenario, let $H=x\in[-1,1]$ be a scalar, and we are interested in a representation of the polynomial $f(x)$ in terms of unitary matrices.

 Quantum signal processing proposes the following solution to the problem above: Let

 be a $2\times 2$ unitary matrix parameterized by $x\in[-1,1]$.
 Then the following expression

 is a unitary matrix for any choice of phase factors $\Psi:=(\psi_0,\psi_1,\cdots,\psi_d)\in\RR^{d+1}$.
 Here $X,Z$ are Pauli matrices.
 One can verify that the top-left entry of $U(x,\Psi)$ is a complex polynomial in $x$.
 Moreover, for any \textit{target polynomial} $f\in\RR[x]$ satisfying (1) $\deg(f)=d$, (2) the parity of $f$ is $d \bmod 2$, (3) $\norm{f}_{\infty}:=\max_{x\in[-1,1]} \abs{f(x)}\le 1$, we can find phase factors $\Psi\in\RR^{d+1}$ such that $f(x)$ is equal to the real (or imaginary) part of the top-left entry of $U(x,\Psi)$ for all $x\in[-1,1]$~\cite{GilyenSuLowEtAl2019}.
 By setting $x=\frac{z+z^{-1}}{2}$ with $z=e^{\I \theta},\theta\in[0,2\pi)$, the representation in \cref{eqn:qsp-unitary} can be viewed as a $2\times 2$ matrix Laurent polynomial, and we are interested in its values on the unit circle.